SahanaSreedhara/covid-survey-api-using-react/README.md

-# a Covid-19 India Survey
+# A Covid-19 India Survey
 A simple Covid-19 Survey API rendered using React

 # Demo